Cancer Research UK logo.

 Screening tests are not perfect and have some risks.
 The screening programme should also be good value for money for the NHS.

-Research into tests
+Research into screening

 At the moment there is no reliable screening test for bladder cancer.
-Doctors have been looking at urine tests to diagnose bladder cancer.
+Researchers have been looking at urine tests to diagnose bladder cancer.
 A urine sample is less invasive, simpler and quicker than other bladder cancer tests.

 Testing urine for blood